-Another thing he hated about all these ghost breakouts; he was getting next to no sleep.
+Another terrible side effect of all these ghost breakouts; he was getting next to no sleep.

-"Okay guys," he mumbled as he flopped back in the swirling chair, his eyes already scanning the screen without thought, "thanks but I think we should call it off for the night."
+"Okay guys," he tried to cover the sleep in his voice with a dull tone as he flopped back in the swirling desk chair, his eyes already scanning the screen without thought, "thanks, but I think we should call it off for the night."

-The line was silent once more as he waited for their reply, already knowing what they were going to say.
+The line on the other end was silent as he waited for their reply.
+Although he could bet that he already knew what they were going to say.

 "Of course."
-He lied as he rubbed at his eyes with his thin fingers.
+He lied as he rubbed at his eyes with thin fingers.

 He really needed to eat more...

-"It was just that one time."
-He argued back as something caught his eye and made him lean forward, he rolled his eyes a moment later though when he saw it was just a smug on the screen.
-For a moment he'd really thought Technus had hacked into his computer.
+"It was just one time."
+Danny argued back giving a roll of his eyes.
+The moment allowed him to catch something and made him lean forward.
+When he realized that it was just a smudge on the screen he gave yet another roll of his eyes.
+For a split second he'd thought that Technus had hacked into his computer.
+Again.

-"~Yeah, that one time in the past week.~" Sam growled, her voice sounding even more intimidating with the fact that it was so close to his ear, almost as if she was going to be right behind him with knockout gas.
+"~Yeah, one time this week.~" The low growl in Sam's voice was even more intimidating with the fact that it was right in his ear.
+He almost felt like he could feel her right behind him with a can of knockout gas.

-"~Yeah, seriously man, you need to sleep.~" Tucker chipped in as Danny let out a silent yawn.
+"~Yeah, seriously man, you need to sleep.~" Tucker put in while Danny pressed a hand to his mouth to stifle an on coming yawn.

 "How did you guys get here so fast?"
-He asked as he forced himself to leave the comfortable chair and to stand on his aching feet.
+He questioned as he forced himself to leave the comfort of his chair and to stand on his still aching feet.
 "Wasn't I just talking to you?"

-"Thanks to your upgraded electric bike we were able to get around a whole lot faster without having to use as much energy."
-Sam grinned as she twirled the strap of the helmet around her finger for a moment before resting it on her hip.
+"Thanks to those upgraded electrical bikes we were able to cover way more ground twice as fast."
+Sam grinned, twirling the strap of her helmet around her finger before resting it on her hip.

-Putting that thought aside though he crossed his arms as he raised a single brow at his friends.
+Pushing his thoughts aside for now Danny crossed his arms over his chest as he raised a skeptical brow to his friends.